Lunar New Year: Meaning

+History

+The earliest recorded use of the term "Chinese New Year" in the English language comes from the 1704 translation of the 1699 Italian book Giro del Mondo by Giovanni Francesco Gemelli Careri.
+The term "Lunar New Year" originated in the British Empire and its first recorded use dates back to 1865 in The London and China Telegraph, where it referred to the festival of Māgha Pūjā in Thailand.
+This was contrasted with the festival of Songkran, which the publication dubbed the "Solar New Year".

+"Lunar New Year" was first used to refer to the Chinese New Year in legal documentation in British Hong Kong in 1968.
+The holiday was officially called "Chinese New Year" in British Hong Kong until the passing of the Holidays (Amendment) Ordinance 1968 replaced "Chinese New Year" with "Lunar New Year".
+This law was enacted following the 1967 Hong Kong riots against British colonial rule.

 While "Lunisolar New Year" would be a more accurate term for Chinese New Year and other celebrations based on a lunisolar calendar, the name "Lunar New Year" has been promoted by people from some Asian countries, especially in Vietnam and South Korea, leading to a rise in its use.
 In the United States of America, "Lunar New Year" is strongly associated with Chinese Americans and "Chinese New Year" is commonly used as a translation by people of non-Chinese backgrounds.
 Chinese New Year is the official name of the celebration and holiday in some countries such as Singapore, Brunei, and Malaysia.
 However, the celebration has officially been known as "Spring Festival" (春节/春節 chūnjié) in China since the founding of the Republic of China in 1912 when the previous name, "Yuandan" (The First Day), was assigned to the first day of the Gregorian calendar.
 Chinese people outside China refer to it as both "Lunar New Year" as well as "Chinese New Year".
 Since at least the mid-2010s, there has been criticism in the United States regarding the use of the term "Chinese New Year" in an official capacity, particularly by Korean and Vietnamese people.
 Some American politicians have avoided using the term "Chinese New Year" in preference for "Lunar New Year".

+In 2019, the pro–South Korea internet activist group Voluntary Agency Network of Korea launched a campaign against foreign websites, broadcasting companies, and government organizations that used the expression "Chinese New Year," in a bid to have them replace it with "Lunar New Year".